Cover of Book 'Evangeline'

 Henry Wadsworth Longfellow was an American poet and educator whose works include "Paul Revere's Ride", The Song of Hiawatha, and Evangeline.
 He was the first American to translate Dante Alighieri's Di...

-More about Henry Wadsworth Longfellow
+More on Henry Wadsworth Longfellow

 Listen/Download Audiobook